 - Preventative and Support Mechanism for Digestive Complaints in Autistic Children – evidence shows that problems with digestion may contribute to the behavioral issues of the non-verbal autistic patients.
-Lower amounts of enzymes in the gut, including maltase, can worsen behavioral symptoms in children, which is why ensuring sufficient level of maltase is a great way to prevent and support these complaints
+Lower amounts of enzymes in the gut, including maltase, can worsen behavioral symptoms in children, which is why ensuring a sufficient level of maltase is a great way to prevent and support these complaints

 - Chronic Diarrhea Management and Support – people with chronic diarrhea tend to have lower activity of digestive enzymes such as maltase.
 Adequate maltase levels reduce irritation and excess gut mucosal secretions

 Protease, also known as proteolytic enzyme, peptidase, and proteinase, is a digestive enzyme responsible for breaking down different kinds of proteins.
 They are primarily secreted by your pancreas.
 Besides assisting in the breakdown of proteins, protease enzymes also digest the cell walls of unwanted harmful organisms in your body and break down wastes like toxins, cellular debris, and undigested proteins.

 Basically, protease enzymes help to digest wastes and small stuff to allow the immune system to avoid toxin overload and remain strong.
 Like other enzymes, protease benefits your health in different ways, such as: